 Take Action for Pigs Like Pixie

-Zoey is the organizer of the Students Opposing Speciesism (SOS) hub at the University of Texas–Austin, where she’s studying advertising.
-She has hosted numerous Starbucks sit-ins with her hub, urging the company to drop its vegan milk surcharge.
-She took part in a protest at Circuit of The Americas in Austin over Formula 1’s ties to the Iditarod dog-sled race as well as a protest at Austin Aquarium, an indoor petting zoo and strip-mall aquarium where lemurs have bitten members of the public and staff on 27 recent occasions.
+Zach is the organizer of the Students Opposing Speciesism (SOS) hub at the University of Texas–Austin, where they’re studying advertising.
+They have hosted numerous Starbucks sit-ins with her hub, urging the company to drop its vegan milk surcharge.
+They took part in a protest at Circuit of The Americas in Austin over Formula 1’s ties to the Iditarod dog-sled race as well as a protest at Austin Aquarium, an indoor petting zoo and strip-mall aquarium where lemurs have bitten members of the public and staff on 27 recent occasions.

-Zoey traveled across Pennsylvania with other PETA supporters to protest outside several district attorneys’ offices to demand that criminal action be taken against workers who kicked, stomped on, beat, threw, and mock-raped turkeys.
-Following the demonstrations that she was involved in, the Pennsylvania State Police charged 12 former workers with a total of 141 counts of cruelty to animals, including six felonies, across six counties.
+Zach traveled across Pennsylvania with other PETA supporters to protest outside several district attorneys’ offices to demand that criminal action be taken against workers who kicked, stomped on, beat, threw, and mock-raped turkeys.
+Following the demonstrations that they were involved in, the Pennsylvania State Police charged 12 former workers with a total of 141 counts of cruelty to animals, including six felonies, across six counties.
 It’s the largest number of charges in any factory-farmed animal case in U.S. history.